-Please remember that all items used for school including clothing, shoes, backpacks etc. are to be free of game or media inspired characters, cartoons, slogans or writing.
-All clothing needs to be suitable for free movement during play and circle games.
+Please remember that all school-related items, including clothing, shoes, backpacks, etc., must be free of game-or media-inspired characters, cartoons, slogans, or writing.
+All clothing must also be suitable for free movement during play and circle games.

-- Hat every day, suitable to the season.
-We ask that your child always has a hat on outside.
-We usually have extra hats; however, most children prefer their own. - Extra clothing is kept in a spare bag in the classroom include two pairs of socks, one pair of underwear, one pair of pants, one long sleeve shirt, one sweater. - Fair weather splash pants we ask that the children always wear splash pants to protect their clothing and the carpets inside.
-We try to keep the dew, mud, and sand in the yard!
-Please be sure to have a very thin pair of splash pants for fair, warm weather.
-In very warm weather we make exceptions. - Rain suit a one-piece rain suit is the best, but raincoats and pants are great too see clothing resources below. - Indoor shoes the children will need clean shoes or slippers that fit securely with good support.
-We request that shoes have no lights or noises, which cause distraction. - Boots to start every day rubber boots unlined in the warm weather and lined for when the weather turns colder, and it is still wet.
-Even in fine weather most days start with wet grass from the dew and wet shoes stay wet all day.
-You may keep outdoor shoes in the cloakroom for later if the day is fine and the dew is gone. - Winter Boots check to see that the boot is rated for -30 or -40 C. Be sure there is a removable liner and check them regularly to see that they are dry boots that do not have a removable liner may not be dry before it's time to go outside again! - Snow suit one-piece snow suits or two-piece with overall style pants to ensure that no snow goes in between - Long underwear wool is the very best.
-For the sensitive child, silk wool blend is ideal.
-The children spend a lot of time on the ground and on the floor at school.
-Keeping them warm and comfortable is important. - Scarves in colder weather, a scarf, neck warmer or balaclava is necessary for everyone - Sun protection & Bug repellant the number one protection from the sun is clothing (hats and long sleeves).
+- A hat every day, suitable for the season.
+We ask that your child always wear a hat outside.
+We usually have extra hats; however, most children prefer their own. - Extra clothing is kept in a spare bag in the classroom.
+It includes two pairs of socks, one pair of underwear, one pair of pants, one long-sleeve shirt, and one sweater. - Fair-weather splash pants-We ask the children to always wear splash pants to protect their clothing and the carpets.
+We try to keep the dew, mud, and sand out of the yard!
+Please have a very thin pair of splash pants for fair, warm weather.
+We make exceptions in very warm weather. - Rain suit a one-piece rain suit is the best, but raincoats and pants are great too see clothing resources below. - Indoor shoes-The children need clean shoes or slippers that fit securely and provide good support.
+We request that shoes have no lights or noises that cause distractions. - Boots to start every day rubber boots unlined in the warm weather and lined for when the weather turns colder and still wet.
+Even in fine weather, most days start with wet grass from the dew, and wet shoes stay wet all day.
+You may keep outdoor shoes in the cloakroom for later if the day is fine and the dew is gone. - Winter Boots check to see that the boot is rated for -30 or -40 C. Be sure there is a removable liner and check them regularly to see that they are dry boots that do not have a removable liner may not be dry before it's time to go outside again! - Snow suit one-piece or two-piece with overall style pants to ensure that no snow goes in between. - Long underwear-wool is the very best.
+A silk wool blend is ideal for a sensitive child.
+The children spend a lot of time on the ground and the floor at school, so it is important to keep them warm and comfortable. - Scarves a scarf, neck warmer, or balaclava is necessary for everyone in colder weather. - Sun protection and bug repellant-The number one protection from the sun is clothing (hats and long sleeves).
 Sunblock is our second choice.
-Please apply sunblock and bug repellant before school if you feel it is needed in the morning. - The following are companies that carry good quality, long lasting outdoor clothing, outerwear, and boots for children: - o Mountain Equipment Co-op for seasonal outdoor gear - Sail for seasonal outdoor gear - Warmth and Weather for organic woollens and wool/silk as well as ethical rainwear (also sold through school fundraisers)
+Please apply sunblock and bug repellant before school if you feel it is needed in the morning. - The following companies carry good quality, long-lasting clothing, outerwear, and boots for children: - Mountain Equipment Co-op for seasonal outdoor gear - Warmth and Weather for organic woollens and wool/silk as well as ethical rainwear (also sold through school fundraisers) - o Northern Co.
+Kids for rainwear